izderadicka/audioserve/README.md

 ## Web client

 Web client is bundled with server.
 It provides simple interface (using bootstrap 4 CSS framework and JQuery JS library).
 Web client will remember your last playback position in a folder, so you can easily continue listening, even after page reload.
 Use three vertical dots in top right corner to choose required transcoding and subfolder items ordering.
 Otherwise it's rather minimalistic (following KISS principle).
-Also new, still very much in progress, but quite interesting [third party client](https://github.com/KodeStar/audiosilo) can be used with audioserve.

 It's tested on Firefox and Chrome (on Linux and Android, should work on Windows, on OSX too on these browsers).
 Also should work on on recent MS Edge browser(I'm not testing it on Edge, but seems to work and since it's now also based on Chromium should not be issue).

+Current web client is quite conservative, if you want to experiment and try latest web technologies, you can try (still WIP) [new web client](https://github.com/izderadicka/audioserve-web).

+Also there is third party client, still very much in progress, but quite interesting [third party client](https://github.com/KodeStar/audiosilo) can be used with audioserve.

 On iOS default transcoding (opus+ogg) is not working - so switch transcoding off or try custom transcoding profile.

-Web client is not working on MS IE (which will never be supported).

 ## Android client